mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_custom_aot.md

 For each attribute, we create an `attr` for the operator registration file `reduce_cpu_info`, setting the attribute name and value.

 Each `attr` item here has four inputs: the first is the name, such as `"axis"` or `"keep_dim"`; the middle two are `"required"` and `"all"`; the last input needs to specify the input name as `value=`, and the input value is the value of the attribute, for example, `value=axis` and `value=keep_dim` here.
-We determine the values of these two parameters from the network input, and these values should match the types used in the `extra->Attr<T>` template interface in the initialization function and shape inference function above.
+These two parameters are derived from the network input, and their types should match the types obtained via the `extra->Attr<T>` template interface in the initialization function and shape derivation function.

-In addition, if we need to define multiple operator registration files, we need to use different operator file names, which is the argument of `CustomRegOp`, here it is `"add_with_attr_kernel_cpu"`.
-If we want to define another operator with the same prototype but different attribute values, the name cannot be duplicated.
+In addition, if we need to define multiple operator registration files, we need to use different operator file names, which is the argument of `CustomRegOp`.
+This should be consistent with the preceding text, such as `"reduce_kernel_cpu"`.
+If another operator is defined (with the same prototype but different attribute values), this name must not be duplicated.

 #### Operator Definition